ibm-cloud-docs/devsecops/devsecops-due-date-reference.md

 - _“URL”_ is the link to the exact version of the asset
 - _“Tool Type”_ is the tool that produced the contents for the issue

-The locations where the problem was found are listed in the comments of the issue.
+The issue description contains the timestamp when the issue was first discovered.
+For example: `First found on 2022-04-07.`.
+The date is in `YYYY-MM-DD` format.
+The locations where the problem occurs are listed in the comments of the issue.

 ## More issue options
 {: #due-date-issue-options}